Hybrid Contact Lenses

 What are hybrid contact lenses?

 The Synergeyes Ultrahealth hybrid contact lenses represent the largest jump in lens technology for decades.
 With both the soft comfortable outer skirt and the hard centre providing clear vision, they combine the best of both lens types.
-At Eye5 we specialise in fitting hybrid lenses and have been doing so for many years.
+At Eye5 we have a special interest in fitting hybrid lenses and have been doing so for many years.

 In late 2012, Synergeyes released what we think is the biggest step forward in contact lens fitting for the last 20 years.
 They have finally managed to blend a highly oxygen permeable soft lens that is comfortable to wear and holds the centre RGP portion of the lens off the eye.
 This gives you the most comfortable lens, and the RGP centre makes your vision clearer than most ordinary lenses.